 At 14 years of age he had a dream about the nyatiti and when he awoke the following day, he was magically able to play it, or so the legend goes.
 Nyagweno started entering nyatiti competitions and quickly moved up the ranks to become one of the best nyatiti players in the area

 Here’s part of backstory but there’s more.

 ― curmudgeon, Wednesday, 24 February 2021 22:02 (five months ago) link

 Longtime Armenian singer/ instrumentalist and occasional Hollywood bit actor Guy Chookoorian has died.
 Lots of Armenians who fled their homes after Turkish genocide end up in Southern California

 ― curmudgeon, Thursday, 25 February 2021 14:00 (five months ago) link

 Punjabi / India singer Sardool Sikander dead at 60 from Covid

 ― curmudgeon, Thursday, 25 February 2021 15:29 (five months ago) link

 Not 100 percent sure this is the right thread for this, but Buscabulla was discussed on last year's thread.
 This is a lovely, languorous dream-pop cover.
 I wasn't familiar with the original, but I gather it's a Puerto Rican karaoke staple.
 I've gone back and listened to earlier recordings (Lissette Alvarez, Umberto Tozzi) and they're good but I like the chill vibe of this one.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, 2 March 2021 18:17 (one month ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, 2 March 2021 18:17 (four months ago) link

 With the recent Spotify launches in several more African countries, I've been generating playlists to show what the new listeners in each country were disproportionately playing in their first few days.
 If you're interested: